 “No !
 Shit.
 I like it there.”

 “You should be all right, but they’re changing the schedule, the whole ‘come as you are, go whenever the fuck’ routine.
 Good thing, too, ‘sa crazy way to runa business.
 They want people putting in minimum twenty hours a week, and booking in.
 Get these guys coming in, hour or two, costs more to keep track of them.
 There’s at least one big project coming up, and they’re gonna need staff they can rely on.
 I mean, costs are still low in Berlin, but there’s always talk of shipping the work to some Third World place, and pay ‘em Jack shit.
-And there getting heavy on the paperwork, too, no more casual work, everyone’s gotta have their Lohnsteurkarte’s and Angemälden … you got those yet, Richy ?”
+And they’re getting heavy on the paperwork, too, no more casual work, everyone’s gotta have their Lohnsteurkarte’s and Angemälden … you got those yet, Richy ?”

 Al was the only person who could say ‘Richy’ and not make it sound like an insult.